BiggestSmalles/Bank-Customer-Churn-Analysis/README.md

 This project leverages several powerful tools and techniques:

 - **Python:** Extensive use of Python for data cleaning, analysis, and model building.
-Key libraries include Pandas, NumPy, Scikit-learn, and Matplotlib.
+Key libraries include Pandas, NumPy, and Matplotlib.
 - **Jupyter Notebook:** The entire analysis is documented in Jupyter Notebook, making it easy to follow the thought process and reproduce results.
-- **Machine Learning:** Implementation of various machine learning algorithms, including Logistic Regression, Decision Trees, and Random Forest, to predict customer churn.
 - **Data Visualization:** Visualizations are created to illustrate key findings and model performance, aiding in the interpretation of results.

 ## 📊 Data Summary